 Nearly all Saudi nationals are Sunni Muslims, with a small population of Shiites.
-Because of the many foreign workers in the country, 4 percent of the population is Christian, including one-half of 1 percent evangelicals.
+Because of the many foreign workers in the country, 4 percent of the population is Christian.

 Families, communities and the government severely persecute Christian converts from Islam and work to restrict evangelism and Bible distribution.

 What It Means To Follow Christ In Saudi Arabia:

 Saudi Arabia is one of the world’s most restricted and difficult environments for Christians, especially those who convert from Islam.
 One church has been allowed for foreign Christian workers, but no other churches are permitted.
 Conversions from Islam are considered apostasy by law and are punishable by death.
 But Saudis who convert are more likely to be killed by family members than to be imprisoned or otherwise punished by the government.

 It is illegal for Saudis to possess a Bible.
 However, some Saudi seekers and converts are willing to take the risk of owning one, and many Saudis are accessing Scripture through the internet and other digital media.
 Give Bibles

 VOM covertly helps seekers and provides aid to Christian converts from Islam.
 Give to VOM’s Global Ministry